What is Growth Marketing? Growth Marketing Approaches and Elements

 AARRR Methodology, Pirate Funnel, and Pirate Metrics

 Dave McClure, founder of 500 Startups and well-known in the startup world, coined the term “Pirate Metrics” (AARRR) in 2007.
-AARRR, whose expansion is summarized as follows, later became an inspiring methodology for hundreds of startups.
+AARRR, whose expansion is summarized as follows, became an inspiring methodology for hundreds of startups.

 AARRR: acquisition, activation, retention, revenue and referral